GuildCrafts/skills/A_TRAIL.md

 - [ ] is familiar with the concept of reset stylesheet and know why they should use one
 - [ ] can include assets like stylesheets, javascripts and images

+### Chrome Developer Tools

+- [ ] can track asset loading requests in the network tab

 ## Basic JavaScript in the Browser